 Check the Program’s Reputation with Future Employers

 Not all programs are created equal.
 Before committing to a specific program, take the time to contact former students and ask them about their experience at the school.
-(Try LinkedIn or the school’s alumni association to be put in contact with them.)

 Ask questions such as: Did they feel prepared for their career?
 Does the school offer programs to help students find internships or clinical practice?

-Additionally, research professors on sites like Rate My Professors understand how they teach and what students liked (or disliked) about the program and teachers.
+Additionally, research professors on sites like Rate My Professors to understand how they teach and what students liked (or disliked) about the program and teachers.

 Talk to the Professors Before Enrolling